-preparation of the Corporate Plan,

-- annual preparation of the Medium Term Financial Strategy, revenue budget and capital programme for approval by Council - monitoring of financial and non financial performance against targets through the quarterly Performance and Financial Management report - taking decisions in the year which are in line with the policy and budgetary framework, or recommending changes to the policy and budgetary framework to Full Council - taking decisions on changes to targets and agreeing service improvement plans
+- preparation of the Corporate Plan, - annual preparation of the Medium Term Financial Strategy, revenue budget and capital programme for approval by Council - monitoring of financial and non financial performance against targets through the quarterly Performance and Financial Management report - taking decisions in the year which are in line with the policy and budgetary framework, or recommending changes to the policy and budgetary framework to Full Council - taking decisions on changes to targets and agreeing service improvement plans

 Following public consultation Council decided to adopt the 'strong leader' system of governance.
-This has resulted in a Leader being appointed for four years rather annually.
-From 2011 the Leader, rather than Council, selected the members of the Executive, and has delegated all the Leader's powers to the Executive collectively.
+This has resulted in a Leader being appointed for four years rather annually and the Leader, rather than Council, selecting the members of the Executive.
+Since 2011 the Leader has delegated all his powers to the Executive collectively.